Account

 Mentors

 By their nature referees are social and enjoy discussing events and supporting each other through the pathway and as such a large emphasis of the development of referees is placed upon mentoring from their peers.
 To support the development of referees we encourage regionalised and localised group, peer to peer and individual mentoring.
-As referees develop and attend events we naturally encourage those local to them to provide this support There is also an opportunity during the assessment debrief at all levels for this to be discussed and the 'matching service' initiated.
-More formal mentoring opportunities take place through the Mission 2022 scheme, for identified talented referees and through some County Associations.
+As referees develop and attend events we naturally encourage those local to them to provide this support.
+There is also an opportunity during the appraisal debrief at all levels for this to be discussed and the 'matching service' initiated.
+More formal mentoring opportunities take place for identified talented referees and through some County Associations.

-All referees are assessed and mentored by experienced referees, assessors and mentors as part of their development.
+All referees are appraised and mentored by experienced referees, appraisers and mentors as part of their development.
 This helps to identify talented referees and aids progression through the different levels of the pathway.
-There is a specific route for assessment and criteria set out to help referees understand how and when they should be ready to progress to the next grade.
+There is a specific route for appraisals and criteria set out to help referees understand how and when they should be ready to progress to the next grade.
+Full information can be found on the referee resources page.

-Formal assessment opportunities are only provided at events and undertaken by trained assessors (usually Level 3 and higher referees).
-This is why it is important that if you wish to progress you ensure that your DBS check and safeguarding certificates are in place so that you can attend England Squash events where assessors are present.
+Formal appraisal opportunities are only provided at events and undertaken by trained appraisers (usually Level 3 and higher referees).
+This is why it is important that if you wish to progress you ensure that your DBS check and safeguarding certificates are in place so that you can attend England Squash events where appraisers are present.

 Under 16s

-People under 16 are able to complete the online course and workshop but will be appointed as a junior referee.
-They can progress through the full pathway from age 16 and over (requiring the DBS check and Safeguarding certificate to be undertaken from age 18).
+People under 16 are able to complete the WSO Player Certificate - Introductory Level but will be appointed as a junior referee.
+They can progress through the full pathway from age 16 and still require a DBS and Safeguarding course certificate.